maxgaurav/indexeddb-orm/README.md

 ```

 #### whereInArray
-To search for result in a multiple search values for column which contains array of values then pass array as an value for the search
+To search for result in a multiple search values for column which contains array of values then pass array as a value for the search

 ```javascript